Henry Browne Hayes

-Sir Henry Browne Hayes (1762–1832) was an Irish-born convict, transported to New South Wales.
+Sir Henry Browne Hayes (1762–1832) was a landowner and Sheriff of Cork City in Ireland.
+Convicted of the kidnap of a wealthy heiress in Cork, he was subject to penal transportation to New South Wales in 1802 where he built Vaucluse House near Sydney.
+He was pardoned in 1812 and returned to Ireland.
+Surviving a shipwreck at the Falkland Islands on the return journey, he retired in Cork where he died in 1832.

+Early life and family

 Hayes was born in Ireland, the son of Attiwell Hayes (d.1799) a wealthy brewer and miller.
-Henry Browne Hayes was admitted a freeman of the city of Cork in November 1782, was one of the sheriffs in 1790, and in that year was knighted.
-Following the death of his wife, he became acquainted with Miss Mary Pike, heiress to over £20,000.
+Henry Browne Hayes was admitted a freeman of the city of Cork in November 1782 and married Elizabeth Smyth in 1783.
+The couple had one son and three daughters.
+He was one of Cork's sheriffs in 1790 and was knighted in the same year.

+Kidnapping and trial

+Following the death of his wife, in 1794, he became acquainted with Miss Mary Pike, heiress to over £20,000.
 On 22 July 1797, he abducted her and took her to his house at Vernon Mount near Douglas.
 In spite of Miss Pike's protestations, a man dressed as a priest was brought in who went through a form of a marriage ceremony.
 Miss Pike refused to consider it a marriage, and was eventually rescued by some of her relatives.
 Hayes fled, and a reward of £1000 was offered for his apprehension.